stevehe830/sweetaskiwiPub/privacy policy.md

 ## Your rights

 You have the right to access and correct your personal information that we hold.
 You may also request that we delete your personal information.
-To exercise these rights, please contact us at [insert contact information].
+To exercise these rights, please contact us at support@sweetaskiwi.co.nz

 ## Changes to this policy